-The law provides for access to free legal assistance for the review of detention before the courts, but it is hardly ever exercised in practice.
+The law provides access to free legal assistance for the review of detention before the courts, but it is hardly ever exercised in practice.
 Asylum seekers can ask the court to grant them free legal assistance, if they duly prove that they are not able to bear the costs of legal assistance, without harm to the necessary maintenance of themselves and their families.
 The court has a clear obligation to inform asylum seekers in a language understandable to them about the right to ask for legal assistance.
-However, this happens rarely in practice.
-Most asylum seekers are not aware of this possibility and in practice they are not represented by a legal advisor in the District or Regional Court.
+However, this rarely happens in practice, as most asylum seekers are not aware of this possibility and are not represented by a legal advisor in the District or Regional Court.

 Article 78 and 87a Code of Criminal Procedure.

 SIP, Annual Report 2019, April 2020, available in Polish at: https://bit.ly/3sIooIp.

 Legal Intervention Association (SIP), Raport SIP w działaniu, Prawa cudzoziemców w Polsce w 2020 r.
 [Report SIP in action.
 Rights of foreigners in Poland in 2020], available (PL) at https://bit.ly/3pmM6dS.
 SIP w działaniu, Annual Report 2021, June 2022, available in Polish: https://bit.ly/3oAq2ia.

 [Sytuacja cudzoziemców w ośrodkach strzeżonych w dobie kryzysu na granicy Polski i Białorusi Raport z wizytacji Krajowego Mechanizmu Prewencji Tortur, [Situation of foreigners in the guarded centres in times of crisis on the border of Poland and Belarus”, Report NPM, June 2022, available in Polish here: https://bit.ly/3URYZek.